ArcaneNibble/ArcaneNibble.github.io/content/nxt-firmware-dumping.md

 I've recently been contributing to the [Pybricks](https://github.com/pybricks/) project, a community-run port of MicroPython to Lego Mindstorms hardware.
 As part of that, I obtained a used [Lego NXT](https://en.wikipedia.org/wiki/Lego_Mindstorms_NXT) which just so happened to still be running the original version 1.01 firmware from when it launched in 2006.
 I wanted to archive a copy of this firmware, and doing so happened to involve the discovery of arbitrary code execution.

+The NXT is a relatively simple exploitation target and can serve as a good introduction to ARM and embedded exploit development.

 # Preliminary research

 Or, in the words of a much more innocent era, "Google is your friend" <small>(lol, not anymore, making research skills even more critical than they ever have been)</small>.